JoeKnittel/joeknittel.github.io/about.markdown

 permalink: /about/
 ---

-Hi, I'm Joe, a 30-something who, after meandering hither and thither for a while after graduating college, finds himself as an up-and-coming actuarial student.
+Hi, I'm Joe, a 30-something who, after meandering hither and thither for a while upon graduating college, finds himself as an up-and-coming actuarial student.

 This blog will serve primarily as a tool to document what I've learned throughout my studies and exhibit various projects I've completed for work and for fun.